Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Give the applique a final press from the back, if needed, to remove any wrinkles and make it look extra pretty!
 I also remove any hoop marks and chalk marks with Magic Sizing Spray or water.

 How to Create Your Own Applique Designs on Your Embroidery Machine

 Now that you know the steps for machine applique, let’s talk about creating simple designs using your machine.
 If this process below is confusing, let me know, and I’ll make a video for it.

 If you have a Brother embroidery machine (Brother PE800, SE1900, SE600, SE625, for instance), you’ll have built-in frames on your machine that you can combine or use in succession to make applique designs.
-With other brands of embroidery machines, you may also have this capability, so check out your user manual to see!
+With other brands of embroidery machines, you may also have this capability, so check out your user manual!

 Just know that creating an applique on your machine to stitch bigger than your max hoop size is not possible.
 So if you have a Brother PE535, SE600, or SE625, this means the biggest applique you can make is 4″x4.”
-That’s why I eventually upgraded to the SE1900, which has a 5″x7″ embroidery area and also sews.
-It’s so awesome!
+That’s why I eventually upgraded to the SE1900, which has a 5″x7″ embroidery area,

 Within this shape, we’ll want to combine 3 frames.
 Scroll through the options for your chosen shape, and press “Set” to select the running stitch version of the shape.
 (Just a straight stitch around.)

 Then, “add” a second running stitch shape the same size and shape as the first.
 Finally, end by adding your decorative stitch.
-I chose a satin stitch here, but there are a lot of fun options if you check them out!
+I chose a satin stitch here, but there are many fun options if you check them out!